Section A – Introduction

 Please complete details to indicate the safeguarding policy that applies to the Premises.

-Please note that safeguarding Forms D and E must be completed in addition to the Standard Licence.
-These are separate forms prepared by the Connexional Safeguarding Team.
+Please note that safeguarding Form D must be completed in addition to the Standard Licence.
+This is a separate form prepared by the Connexional Safeguarding Team.

 C3.10 “Start and End Dates”